evkx/evkx.github.io/content/models/porsche/macan/Macan_4/_index.md

-{{< sitefiguresized thumb="models/porsche/macan/macan_turbo/main_1_st.jpg" title="Porsche Macan Turbo" width="3000" height="1687"  >}}
+{{< sitefiguresized thumb="models/porsche/macan/macan_4/main_1_st.jpg" title="Porsche Macan 4" width="3000" height="2000"  >}}

-We have separated our Porsche Macan Turbo article into sections.
+We have separated our Porsche Macan 4 article into sections.
 If you want to wait to read the full article, click the links below to the different areas.
 We also have an overview of the [full specifications](specifications/), an [image gallery](gallery/), detailed information about [charging performance](chargingcurve/), and some [online reviews](reviews/).
 Our sections:

 - [Performance](#performance)
 - [Battery, range, and charging](#battery-range-and-charging)